manatlan/reqman/docs/python.md

 # Python powered

-Using "params" statement, it possible in introduce python scripts, to make your tests more powerful.
+Using "params" statement, it possible in introduce python3 scripts, to make your tests more powerful.

 Can be really useful to: